Why might my mood feel lower as the season changes?

-The one thing we can be certain of in life is that we will experience change, and so trying to fight or safeguard against it can at times can be exhausting.
+The one thing we can be certain of in life is that we will experience change.
+So trying to fight or safeguard against it can be exhausting.
 This can sometimes stop you from being able to accept and cope with change.
-So, learning to accept change can often be more positive for your mental health, and can help you to deal with it more proactively.
+Learning to accept change can often be more positive for your mental health.
+It can help you to deal with it more proactively.

 Set and keep to a schedule as much as possible

 The more change that’s happening, the more important it can become to stick to a regular routine.
-Having some things that are predictable in your day or week can create a sense of safety, and can make you feel more in control.
-Planning activities that make you feel happy, connected to others and a sense of achievement into your days can help to boost your mood.
+Having some things that are predictable in your time can create a sense of safety and help you feel more in control.
+Planning activities that make you feel happy, connected to others and a sense of achievement can help to boost your mood.

 Make the most of the daylight

-Exposure to light is so important during the shorter daylight hours and has be shown to improve symptoms of seasonal affective disorder (SAD).
+Exposure to light is so important during the shorter daylight hours.
+Getting more light can help improve symptoms of seasonal affective disorder (SAD).
 Be creative with how you get more light.
 You could try brightening up your home environment by opening curtains and blinds, making a conscious effort to let in as much sunlight as possible.
 Or getting outside when you can by scheduling time during your day.

 Being proactive with your diet is a good idea.
 When you feel low, you’re more likely to crave comforting foods that help to boost serotonin (which is lower during winter for some of us).
 Eating a healthy balanced diet can help to keep you feeling good.